 From 1st April 2013, the Boat Safety Certificate will be replaced by a Boat Safety Scheme Examination Report.
 (BSSER)

 The examination may be carried out up to two months prior to the expiry of your current BSS Certificate/BSS Examination Report, and the expiry date of the new Report forward dated to expire four years from the expiry date of your old certificate/report.
-Should your vessel not comply with the exam requirements, there will be a reasonable time to correct any defects before the Certificate/report expires.
+Should your vessel not comply with the exam requirements, there will therefore be a reasonable time to correct any defects before the Certificate/report expires.
 I recommend you arrange for the examination as early as possible within that period..

 The examination takes the form of quite a lengthy checklist and may take up to 3 hours or more.
-Most checks have four responses, Pass, Fail, Not Varified and Not Relevant/ A Fail or Not Varified will in most cases result in a "Not Passed" Report being issued. some checks are purely advisory.
+Most checks have four responses, Pass, Fail, Not Varified and Not Relevant.
+A Fail or Not Varified will in most cases result in a "Not Passed" Report being issued.
+A few checks are purely advisory.
 Some serious defects may result in warning notices being posted, and worse still the vessel being declared "unsafe" and all authorities advised.
-(I am pleased to say I have issued only 3 of these to date!)
+(I am pleased to say I have issued few of these to date

 In the event of a "fail" a revisit within 3 months normally requires only the failed items to be checked which in some locations near my base may not incurr any further charge, see my price structure.

 It is advisable therefore to prepare your boat for the examination.
 I recommend you consult the BSS Essential Guide which can be viewed or downloaded from the boat Safety Scheme website ( click ).(2013 Guide for Private boats, 2002 Guide for non private boats (eg hire craft) Please note that for non private boats the 2002 guide must be adhered to and all the listed "Advisory Requirements have become mandatory)